Air to Water Heat Pumps

 Air to water heat pumps are highly efficient heating systems that significantly reduce home energy bills and CO₂ emissions compared to a gas boiler – even in cold weather.
 Is there a way to measure this energy efficiency?
 Yes, it's called Seasonal Coefficient of Performance (SCOP).

 A rating over 3.5 is good.
 And the Aira Heat Pump?
 An impressive 4.7.
-This high efficiency translates to a 25% reduction in energy costs and a 100% reduction in home CO₂ emissions when using green electricity or other renewable sources.
+This high efficiency translates to a 26% reduction in energy-related costs and a 100% reduction in home CO₂ emissions when using green electricity or other renewable sources.

 Are air to water heat pumps noisy?

 Are air to water heat pumps noisy?
 Just like all the other types of heat pump, hardly.
-The outdoor unit of your air to water heat pump makes a gentle running sound, so we advise not to place it directly under a bedroom window.
-That way, you won't notice it when you're inside.
+The outdoor unit of your air to water heat pump makes a gentle hum that blends seamlessly into the background.
+So, you'll barely notice it.
 Neither will your neighbours, even when they're outdoors.

 How much does an air to water heat pump cost?